CIBC Mortgage Rates & Reviews

 4. Property taxes

-Location: Considering that a property can always be repaired or renovated to fix structural and cosmetic problems, a properties location is the most important factor in choosing a good investment property.
-When you are deciding on a location to purchase in, it's important to consider the amenities nearby, neighbourhood crime rates, jobs nearby, and access to public transportation.
-Finding a property in a good location will not only be easier to rent out, but will be more likely to appreciate in value.
+Location: Considering that a property can always be repaired or renovated to fix structural and cosmetic problems, a property's location is the most important factor in choosing a good investment property.
+When you are deciding on a location to purchase a property, it's important to consider the nearby amenities, neighbourhood crime rates, jobs in the area, and access to public transportation.
+Finding a property in a good location will not only be easier to rent out but will be more likely to appreciate in value.

 Pros & Cons of A Cashback Mortgage